nforrester/NexPlane/README.md

   to a "landmark" in the sky.
 To align on Jupiter, specify `--landmark sky:jupiter`.
 To align on Sirius, specify `--landmark sky:sirius`.
 Aligning on bodies outside the solar system requires an internet connection.
+- The HOOTL simulator can now optionally be run inside the telescope server, or in the new `skywatcher_wifi_hootl.py` server, instead of inside `nexplane.py`.
+This allows end-to-end testing of the network stack.
+This has given `telescope_server.py` some new options.
+- A new `run_test.py` script can run a useful battery of tests on NexPlane.
+- Compatibility with Python 3.9 and earlier is officially broken.
+I have not tested Python3.10.
+  Python3.11 and later are supported.
+- Network robustness is improved, and there's a warning in red text in the middle of the screen when communication failures are detected.
+- Trackable targets are now displayed in gray if they're in space.

 # NexPlane